scandipwa/scandipwa.github.io/docs/installation/docker/mac.md

 ## How to access the site?

+> **Note**: all application configurations, i.e. admin password, admin username, admin URL, application mode and more is located in `.application` file.

+1. To run any Magento-related command (`composer`, `bin/magento`) use `inapp bash` command on your host machine.
+Do not attempt to run them on your host machine.

-1. Open your favorite browser, i.e. Google Chrome
+2. Open your favorite browser, i.e. Google Chrome

-2. Regardless of **production** or **development** setup go to [https://scandipwa.local](https://scandipwa.local)
+3. Regardless of **production** or **development** setup go to [https://scandipwa.local](https://scandipwa.local)

     1. In **production** the Magento (`app` container) is fully responsible for what you see in browser

     2. In **development** the webpack-dev-server (`frontend` container) is responsible for frontend, while `/media`, `/graphql`, `/admin` URLs are still coming from Magento.

-3. To access the Maildev, go to [http://scandipwa.local:1080/maildev](http://scandipwa.local:1080/maildev)
+4. To access the Maildev, go to [http://scandipwa.local:1080/maildev](http://scandipwa.local:1080/maildev)

-4. To access the Kibana, go to [http://scandipwa.local:5601](http://scandipwa.local:5601)
+5. To access the Kibana, go to [http://scandipwa.local:5601](http://scandipwa.local:5601)

 ## Want to get the demo content?